HW1ll/HW1ll/README.md

 # About :
 Passionate about webdesign for years, I have evolved over the time at different positions.
-After several certifications, I now position myself as a front-end developer even if I still evolve on back-end somedays.
-I love working with Sass, Bootstrap, Flexbox, HTML/CSS/JS, Symfony, Twig, Figma, Webpack, Bedrock, Timber (non-exhaustive list)...
+After several certifications, I now position myself as a front-end developer.